jackwimbish/tenorwisp/_docs/codebase_review.md

 -   **User Submission & Status Flow:** A complete, secure, and user-friendly flow has been implemented for the AI discussion platform.
     -   **Dynamic UI:** A new `SubmissionScreen` allows users to submit, view, and withdraw their topic ideas.
 The UI dynamically adapts, showing a submission form or the user's active submission status.
     -   **Atomic Operations:** Firestore batched writes are used to guarantee data consistency when creating or withdrawing a submission, ensuring the `submissions` and `users` collections are always in sync.
-    -   **Integrated Security:** The `firestore.rules` have been successfully merged to support this new functionality without compromising the security of the existing chat and friend features.
+    -   **Integrated Security:** The `firestore.rules` have been successfully merged and updated to support all app features, including secure access to the new `posts` sub-collection.

 -   **Functional AI-Powered Content Pipeline:** The core of the AI discussion platform is now fully implemented.
 The backend service on Railway can be triggered to perform the complete, end-to-end content generation process.
     -   **Data Fetching & Analysis:** The system correctly fetches all "live" user submissions from Firestore, converts them into vectors, and uses HDBSCAN to identify the most prominent thematic clusters.
     -   **AI Content Generation:** For the top clusters, the service uses the OpenAI API (GPT-4.1) to generate a high-quality, open-ended discussion title and a compelling initial post to start the conversation.
     -   **Atomic Publishing & Archiving:** The system uses Firestore batched writes to atomically publish the new thread and its starter post while simultaneously archiving all the processed user submissions and clearing the user's `live_submission_id`, ensuring data consistency.
+A fix was implemented to ensure the correct `createdAt` and `generatedAt` timestamps are included, which is critical for frontend queries.

 -   **Robust Testing & Seeding Workflow:** A suite of Python scripts has been created and refined to enable rapid and reliable testing of the entire application loop.
     -   **Consistent Data Seeding:** `create_fake_users.py` and `generate_submissions.py` work in tandem to populate the database with realistic, correctly-structured test data.